-DDT 232: CAD CUSTOMIZATION
+DDT 232 CAD CUSTOMIZATION (2-4-4)

+PREREQUISITE: DDT 104 and DDT 127 or DDT 231 or advisor approval.
 This course introduces the various methods of customizing CAD software to meet individual or company needs.
 Topics include menu customizing, programming, custom command macros, script files, slides, and slide libraries.
 Upon completion, students should be able to customize and write menus, write programming routines, and write script files for the purpose of increasing the proficiency of the CAD operator.